 ~ The 22nd and 24th President of the United States

-who would drape themselves in the mantle of belief and faith only to distort its
+who would drape themselves in the mantle of belief and faith only to distort

-disposal. drugs, alcohol, or lies.
+means at his disposal. drugs, alcohol, or lies.
 Unable to withdraw into

 himself, he disguises himself.
-Lies and inaccuracy give him a few moments of comfort.
+Lies and inaccuracy give him a few moments

 Samuel Taylor Coleridge 1772-1834

-to Jesus, to tell the world he had a son?
+from Adam to Jesus, to tell the world he had a son?
 He, who begins

 by loving Christianity more than truth, will proceed by loving his sect

 or church better than Christianity, and end in loving himself better than

 I've steered clear of God.
 He was an incredible sadist.